prismhead26/Professional-Employee-Tracking-DB/README.md

 Javascript variables, destructuring, classes and constructors, promises, then/catch methods, async/await methods, etc.

 ## Test Instructions:
-For testing and debugging, the application logs requests and errors in the console as well as some more data from npm package Morgan.
-Also if you have heroku, feel free to clone GitHub repo and create Heroku app and run "heroku local" in the terminal to test and run locally.
+For testing and debugging, the application logs requests and errors in the console.
+DBeaver, a client software application and a database administration tool, is also recommended to view the database and see it "visually."

 ## License: